 - Eliza – baptised in Thornbury on 3rd November 1847.
 We came a cross an amazing article about Eliza printed in the Fitzroy City Press in Victoria, Australia on 4th September 1915.
 The article says “Mrs. Eliza Davies, who is regarded as the new prophetess and queen of Divine Messages for all Nations.
 Mrs. Eliza Davies’ maiden name was Eliza Smith, and she was born in Thornbury, Gloucestershire, England.
 When a young girl she married Frederick Yorke Crane, merchant, of the City of London, England.
 On his death, she married John Davies, at Port Elizabeth, South Africa, and on coming to Australia, resided for many years at Numurkah, being in business as cordial manufacturers.
 Mrs. Davies has had many remarkable visions during the past 6 years, relating to the great events of the world for which she was born to warn and emphasise the way to save“.
 Eliza married Frederick Yorke Crane in Kensington area of London 1865.
 In the 1871 census they were living at the Red Lion & Bull, Finsbury, London where Frederick was shown as a licensed victualler.

 - Thomas Cox Smith – was born in Marylebone in 1857 became a well known tailor in Thornbury.
-He ran his business from Porch House in Castle Street and lived to the ripe old age of 101.
+He ran his business from Porch House in Castle Street where he died in 1942.
 Click here to read about Thomas Cox Smith

 George Gayner Smith (shown in the photo) – was born in Thornbury on 1st May 1845.
 He became a tailor whilst living with his parents in London, but returned with them to Thornbury in the early 1860’s.
 On 1st May 1865 George married Emily Mary Plunkett at St Marys Church, Marylebone.
 Their address at that time was 8 Adam Street West, London.
 Their first child, Mary Emily was born in London in 1866, but their second, Florence Ann was born in Thornbury on 2nd March 1867.
 They didn’t stay long as their next two children were born in London.
 In April 1881 George and his family sailed for Australia on the SS Lusitania.
 George started work as a tailor’s cutter in Melbourne, but in 1883 he became a licensed bookmaker and he became well known at Flemington, the local racecourse.
 In 1909 George was diagnosed with cancer and decided to sail home for treatment in England.
 He never completed the voyage and died whilst sailing in the Red Sea on 3rd July 1909.
 George was known as a flamboyant person.
 He wrote a novel called ‘Satan’s Child’ in which he used the names of his family members as the characters.
 He entered sketches in local art exhibitions.
 His lasting legacy were the homes he had built.
 He became a major property developer in Malvern where he lived.
 Four of these homes were named after horses.
 He had a 10 room house built in 1900 which he named ‘Park House’ and this had three acres of land enclosed by fences.
 Other house names included ‘Gloster House’ and ‘Berkeley’.
 The area where he built several houses was named ‘Gaynor Court’.
 He created a stir in 1906 when he arrived in the USA.
 The Government Inspector was rather surprised to find that the ‘rather shabbily dress’ person travelling in steerage class described himself as ‘a gentleman of leisure worth $50, 000’ and was able to proof this statement by producing drafts, bills of exchange and notes of that worth.